hyperledger/firefly/docs/overview/multiparty/multiparty_flow.md

 ## Consider the on-chain toolbox too

-In the _deterministic compute_ section we talked about the value that deterministic execution of multi-party logic can have.
-Either through on-chain execution, or advanced privacy preserving techniques.
+There is a huge amount of value that deterministic execution of multi-party logic within the blockchain can add.
+However, the more compute is made fully deterministic via a blockchain consensus algorithm validated by multiple parties beyond those with a business need for access to the data, the more sensitivity needs to be taken to data privacy.
+Also bear in mind any data that is used in this processing becomes immutable - it can never be deleted.

+The core constructs of blockchain are a great place to start.
-It's important to state that almost every process can be enhanced with more sophisticated on-chain constructs like tokens.
-Maybe it's to build a token economy that enhances the value parties get from the system, or encourages healthy participation (and discourages leaching value).
+Almost every process can be enhanced with pre-built fungible and non-fungible tokens, for example.
+Maybe it's to build a token economy that enhances the value parties get from the system, or to encourage healthy participation (and discourage bad behavior).
 Or maybe it's to track exactly which party owns a document, asset, or action within a process using NFTs.

-There are also cases where the foundation constructs are insufficient to implement the level of automation or efficiency you need in your multi-party process.
-Here making the investment in building bespoke on-chain logic, or apply advanced cryptographic techniques, is the linchpin to a successful multi-party ecosystem.
+On top of this you can add advanced tools like digital escrow, signature / threshold based voting on outcomes, and atomic swaps of value/ownership.

+The investment in building this bespoke on-chain logic is higher than building the off-chain pieces (and there are always some off-chain pieces as we've discussed), so it's about finding the kernel of value the blockchain can provide to differentiate your solution from a centralized database solution.

+The power provided by deterministic sequencing of events, attested by signatures, and pinned to private data might be sufficient for some cases.
+In others the token constructs are the key value that differentiates the decentralized ecosystem.
+Whatever it is, it's important it is identified and crafted carefully.

+> Note that advanced privacy preserving techniques such as zero-knowledge proofs (ZKP) are gaining traction
+> and hardening in their production readiness and efficiency.
+Expect these to play an increasing
+> role in the technology stack of multiparty systems (and Hyperledger FireFly) in the future.

+Learn more in the [Deterministic Compute](./deterministic.md) section.